FOUNTAINHEAD

 Be smitten

-Away-from-it-all hillside nirvana.
+Away-from-it-all hillside hideout.

 The suite life

-Eclectic interiors mix film set rustic charm and sleek colours.
 Each has its own private plunge pool, sun loungers and a terrace for eat-as-you-please alfresco dining.

-Inside, you’ll find a kingsize bed, sofas for lounging, whirring Casablanca fans, a CD player – even binoculars for watching the wildlife – and mini kitchen.
-Exotic fabrics – silks, satins and voiles – add to the theatrical vibe, while mosaic tiled bathrooms with fluffy cotton robes are screened from the bedroom area.
-There’s even a log stove for nippy nights in the mountains.
+silks, satins and voiles – add to the theatrical vibe, while mosaic tiled bathrooms with fluffy cotton robes are screened from the bedroom area.
+There’s even a

-Don’t expect TVs, mobile phones, techno-tricks and internet on tap here – Fountainhead is made for simple, escape-from-it-all weekends.
-You’ll be left alone with everything you need (so no maids to disturb your idyll), while your hosts are on hand if you need them.
+Fountainhead is made for simple, away-from-it-all getaways.
+You’ll be left alone with everything you need, while your hosts are on hand if you need them.
 It’s a place to be at one with nature – and go au naturel if you like.

-Rustle up eats as the fancy takes you.
-You’ll find a well-stocked fridge loaded with Cava, local hams and manchego cheese, home made jam and fruit, and a basket of warm bread and croissants arrives at your door each morning.
+well-stocked fridge loaded with Cava, local hams and manchego cheese, home made jam and fruit, and a basket of warm bread and croissants arrives at your door each morning.
 Just brew the coffee, pour the juice or mix a sangria according to your whim.

-For yet more unwinding, book a massage and float in the huge bath of the darkly embracing Bathhouse.
-Book a face treatment or have the rest of you scrubbed, seaweed-wrapped and buffed for the ultimate wind-down.
+massage and float in the huge bath of the darkly embracing Bathhouse.
+Book a face treatment or have the rest of you scrubbed, seaweed-wrapped and buffed with Fountainhead's own body products for the ultimate wind-down.

-Fountainhead’s intimate restaurant has won plaudits galore, making it something of a gastro destination.
-Mediterranean inspired dishes use local organic produce and olive oil from the hotel’s own olive crop, and there’s an intimate little lounge bar for pre-dinner drinks.
-If you can’t be bothered to leave your quarters, in-suite dining can be arranged.
+intimate restaurant has won plaudits galore, and is one of Andalucia's gastro destinations.
+Mediterranean inspired dishes use local organic produce and olive oil from the hotel’s own olive crop, and there’s an

 This is a place to wind down and do as little as possible.
 But if you’ve got itchy feet, you’re just half an hour from the sea and an hour from the historic city of Granada.

-Fountainhead was reviewed by Room for Romance
+Fountainhead was reviewed for Room for Romance by

 Click on any picture to enlarge it and move through the gallery.